stml/welcomejs/README.md

 <script language="JavaScript" type="text/javascript" src="welcome.js"></script>
 ```

-### Hosting
+### Hosting and Distribution

-**welcome.js** is currently only available locally.
+**welcome.js** is currently only available for downloading and local installation.
 If you like it, please **star this project**, and perhaps we'll get it onto [cdnjs](https://cdnjs.com).

 ## Feedback

-Please feel free to send comments, requests, and issue reports.
+Please feel free to send comments, requests, and issues.
 In particular, suggestions for better and more helpful links are welcome.

 ## Background

 **welcome.js** was inspired by the use on certain websites of aggressive warnings in the console, which might appear frightening and off-putting to inexperienced users.

-More info can be found in [this blog post](http://booktwo.org/notebook/coming-soon).
+More information can be found in [this blog post](http://booktwo.org/notebook/welcome-js).

 ## Author